shruti-exepunk/tic-tac-toe/README.md

-# tic-tac-toe
-a web based game tic tac toe game made using html, css and js
+## A sweet lil tic tac toe game where strawberries and cupcakes face off on a pastel grid 🍓🧁

+### Languages used:
+- HTML, CSS, JS
+- No libraries, just dessert-powered code XD